top of page

 His work not only chronicled significant events but also encouraged a profound public understanding of the socio-political challenges faced by Jamaica during the mid-20th century.
 His ability to interview influential political figures, including Prime Ministers Norman Manley and Sir Alexander Bustamante, showcased his skill in navigating the intricacies of Jamaica's political landscape.

-Through his articulate and incisive interviews and reporting at the Jamaica Gleaner newspaper, Walters facilitated a nuanced understanding of the political dynamics impacting the lives of Jamaicans, often illuminating issues that were both complex and contentious.
-Notably, he provided in-depth coverage of the historic arrival of Emperor Haile Selassie in Jamaica—an event that resonated deeply within Rastafarian culture and left a lasting mark on Jamaican identity.
+Through his articulate and incisive interviews and reporting at the Jamaica Gleaner newspaper, Walters facilitated a nuanced understanding of the political dynamics which impact the lives of Jamaicans, often highlighting complex and contentious issues.
+Notably, he provided in-depth coverage of the historic arrival of Emperor Haile Selassie in Jamaica, an event that resonated deeply within Rastafarian culture and left a lasting mark on Jamaican identity.

 Mr. Walters was also renowned for his impactful contributions to the Jamaica Broadcasting Corporation (JBC), where he served as a Director of News during a transformative epoch in Jamaican and Caribbean history.
-His tenure at JBC allowed him to report on numerous significant events, fundamentally influencing public discourse in Jamaica.
+His tenure at JBC enabled him to report on numerous significant events, which had a profound impact on public discourse in Jamaica.

-Introduction to His Imperial Majesty Haile Selassie of Ethiopia, 1969
+Mr. Walters' introduction to His Imperial Majesty Haile Selassie of Ethiopia, 1969.

 Beyond his reporting, Walters is celebrated for his professionalism and his dedication to the advancement of journalism as a craft.
 As a mentor to countless young journalists, he played a crucial role in shaping the next generation of media professionals.
 His influence was recognised widely, culminating in accolades from the Press Association of Jamaica (PAJ) for his exemplary service and contributions to the broadcasting industry.